pjn51/covid-topic-modeling/README.md

-# Modeling the COVID Conversation through Natural Language Processing
+# Investigating the COVID Conversation through Natural Language Processing
 My fourth project as part of the Metis data science bootcamp.

 ## Goal